cchdo/dpo/chapter_9-14/intro_b.rst

 +----------------+-----------------------+---------------------------------+---------------------------------------+----------+----------+-----------+----------+

 .. note::
-  For the Arctic and Southern region map plots, use the appropriate polar map projections, i.e. “North Pole” or “South Pole”.
-“Arctic-1” includes waters of the Bering Sea, and “Arctic-2” covers the Arctic Ocean and some of the Nordic Seas.
+  For the Arctic and Southern region map plots, use the appropriate polar map projections, i.e. "North Pole" or "South Pole".
+"Arctic-1" includes waters of the Bering Sea, and "Arctic-2" covers the Arctic Ocean and some of the Nordic Seas.

   For the World Ocean map plots, in the 2008 version of JOA one is restricted to use either the Mercator or Miller projections only

   The custom region map boundaries which cover the largest areas (e.g., all-Pacific and all-Atlantic) work better with some Map Projections than others.
-The “Mollweide” projection in particular often works well.
+The "Mollweide" projection in particular often works well.

 .. hint::
   In Java OceanAtlas, you can 'open' one data file and then 'add' another to it, in order to make data files that combine or bridge these data sets.